AdobeDocs/app-builder/src/pages/guides/app_builder_guides/application_logging/new_relic.md

   - Log Forwarding
   - Monitoring
   - New Relic
-title: Forwarding logs to New Relic
+title: Forwarding Logs to New Relic
 ---

-# Forwarding logs to New Relic
+# Forwarding Logs to New Relic

 This guide covers configuration of your App Builder application to forward logs to your New Relic deployment.